francisco-f-silva/me/README.md

 # My personal website

-This webpage was made as a way to show who i am together with the projects i've been doing.
-The website was made using an awesome template from [Creative Tim](https://www.creative-tim.com/), called [Paper Kit 2 - Free Bootstrap 4 UI Kit](http://demos.creative-tim.com/paper-kit-2).
+This webpage was made as a way to show my projects.
+The website was initially made using a cool template from [Creative Tim](https://www.creative-tim.com/), called [Paper Kit 2 - Free Bootstrap 4 UI Kit](http://demos.creative-tim.com/paper-kit-2), but was modified over the time and no longer looks like the original.

-_The following information was preserved from the original README.
-Some chapters were erased._

 ## Table of Contents